Prepare for a successful experience

 The wildlife section also contains some interesting and unique creatures only found in our region!

-Campers are expected to be respectful and courteous to one another, to camp staff, and to those who visit us and those at places we visit.
+Campers are expected to be respectful and courteous to one another, to camp staff, to people who visit us, and people at places we visit.

 They are expected to treat the campus facilities and equipment with care and respect, at PARI, and anywhere we visit.
 They should observe the rules and act in a way to preserve the safety of themselves, others, and the spaces around them.

-PARI believes that while the clock is an important tool to guide our day, it is not more important than the expreriences, engagement, and inspiration we can provide.
+PARI believes that while the clock is an important tool to guide our day, it is not more important than the experiences, engagement, and inspiration we can provide.

 Camp schedules are intended to provide a general idea of the schedule to be followed during the camp session.
 Activities may shift due to weather, guest speaker availability, or unique astronomical events.

-Campers must give appropriate acknowledgement or citation to any materials or resources used in the course of their studies.
-Copyright, and licenses for use must be honored.
+Campers must give appropriate acknowledgement or citation to any materials or resources used in the course of their studies an accurately represent what is their own work.
+Copyright, and terms & licenses for use must be honored.
 PARI provides guidance and assistance in maintaining integrity in all the work that is conducted during camp.

 Technology is a great help in studying the universe.
 PARI is proud to be able to provide all the tools and software necessary to do this.
 Our computer lab is fully equipped to allow campers to do research, work with data, and present their findings.